JaHes/bittrex-py/README.md

 # bittrex-py
-A simple Python module for the Bittrex Exchange API (v1.1).
+A simple Python wrapper for the Bittrex Exchange API (v1.1).

 ## Usage
 Download bittrex.py and place it either with the script you intend to use it with, or in the Python Lib directory.